How do I find transaction information on a block explorer?

 - How do I read a transaction on a block explorer?

-- Practical example: I sent funds but they are not in the destination wallet:
+- I sent funds but they are not in the destination wallet - how do I check my transaction?

 - What are some different block explorers?